Mackay

 Mackay has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area is significantly influenced by changes to local infrastructure.
-Eight projects have been identified by AreaSearch as potentially impacting the area.
-Notable among these are the Mackay Base Hospital Expansion, Mackay State Development Area, Mackay CBD Revitalization, and Mackay Waterfront Priority Development Area.
-The following list details those projects likely to be most relevant.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 8 projects that are expected to impact the area.
+Notable among these are Mackay Base Hospital Expansion, Mackay State Development Area, Mackay CBD Revitalization, and Mackay Waterfront Priority Development Area.
+The following list details those projects considered most relevant:.

 Professional plan users can use the search below to filter and access additional projects.